Ranger-4297/YAGPDB-ccs/Economy/Readme.md

 - [ ] Allow AND show ints with comma's
 - [ ] Fix betting more than you have

+# NB
+Buying items does not CURRENTLY add said item to an inventory
 # Economy CCs
 Fully functional basic economy system that for your server!